-The processes of Globalization have assisted in changing the nature of employment practices.
-Key concepts in employment relations are introduced and analysed using a select core of countries' practices.Comparative analysis includes both the 'macro' level of national systems (including labour legislation, employee and employer representation, and bargaining structures) and the 'micro' level of the enterprise/workplace.
-Selected source countries will vary from year to year, but will originate from the following list USA, Australia, Japan, the Philippines, China, Thailand, South Africa, Germany, Norway, Saudi Arabia.
+Globalisation affects employment relations in most countries.
+This course is designed to: introduce key concepts in employment relations; explore national employment relations in a selection of nations; and locate those national systems in an international context.
+The national systems will be studied at both the 'macro' level (including labour legislation, employee and employer representation, and bargaining structures) and the 'micro' level (the enterprise/workplace).
+Selected source countries will vary from year to year, but will include a small number from the following list: USA, Australia, Japan, the Philippines, China, Thailand, South Africa, Germany, Norway, Saudi Arabia.

 Newcastle City Precinct

 On successful completion of the course students will be able to:

 1. Define and critically evaluate various concepts, theories and frameworks of employment relations for their fundamental assumptions, intellectual rigour, and practical value.

 2. Recognise and compare employment relations laws and national institutional structures across a number of countries.